An infinite line (1km)

-An Infinite Line (1km) reflects my ongoing exploration of infinity.
-Encompassing questions related to the divisibility of space and matter, the work touches on particle physics and astronomy, Zeno’s philosophical paradoxes on infinity and Georg Cantor’s mathematical infinities.
+An Infinite Line (1km) reflects upon ideas relating to the divisibility of space and matter, touching on particle physics and astronomy, Zeno’s philosophical paradoxes on infinity and Georg Cantor’s mathematical infinities.

-The work considers the idea that any line can be divided into an infinite number of infinitesimal parts.
+The concept of infinite divisibility proposes that any matter can be divided into an infinite number of infinitesimal parts.
 To clarify this, think of dividing a line in half, then divide each of those halves in half again, and so on endlessly; the line segments become infinitely many and their size becomes infinitesimal as they move toward, but never actually reach, zero.